Updated: Sep 15, 2022

 ALTERNARIA LEAF SPOT

 Small, round, reddish-brown spots with white to gray centers will form on the upper surface of your plant’s leaves.
 These lesions might encircle the stems and cause them to wilt.
-Typically, this disease is worse in warm, wet, or very humid weather.
+Typically, this disease is worse in warm, wet soils, or very humid weather.

 Solution: Prune out any infected leaves and make sure your plants have ample spacing, which will reduce humidity and promote good air circulation.